How to Make the Best Smash Burgers

 Prep

-• Let meat sit out 15–20 minutes (closer to room temp)
+• Let meat sit out for about 20–30 minutes to reach room temp while you prep everything else.

-• Do not season until right before smashing
+• Do not season until after smashing on the first side

 Griddle Setup